 Mecha Sonic refers to a robotic copy of Sonic created by Doctor Eggman (not to be confused with the more well known Metal Sonic).
-His Sonic the Hedgehog 2 incarnation (in both the 8-bit and 16-bit versions) is referred to as Silver Sonic in the European manual.
+His Sonic the Hedgehog 2 (8-bit) incarnation is referred to as Silver Sonic in the American and European manuals.

 The first appearance of Mecha Sonic is the metallic robot that Sonic fights in Scrambled Egg Zone on the 8-bit version of Sonic the Hedgehog 2.
 Once defeated, Mecha Sonic releases the sixth and final Chaos Emerald if Sonic already has the other 5, enabling progress to Crystal Egg Zone.